Kemp's 3-run blast powers Dodgers past Padres 4-1

-Suddenly on a roll, the Dodgers won their third in a row and seventh in their last eight while improving to 11-14 at home.
-They are next-to-last in the division.
+Suddenly on a roll, the Dodgers won their third in a row and seventh in their last eight since May 17 while improving to 11-14 at home.
+They are next-to-last in the division, although they trail first-place Colorado by just 3 ½ games.

+"As bad as we started off, we're having fun right now," Kemp said.

-Lodged in the cellar, the Padres are 4-4 in their last eight.
+Lodged in the cellar, the Padres are 4-4 in their last eight and are 6 ½ games out of first.
+They've lost six in a row at Dodger Stadium.

 Ross Stripling (2-1) has helped ignite the Dodgers after their slow start, winning his last outing in what was the start of a three-game sweep of the Nationals on the road last weekend.
 Against the Padres, the right-hander allowed one unearned run and six hits in 6 2/3 innings.
 Stripling struck out a career-high 10 against no walks.